 What Are Dividend-Paying Stocks?

-Some companies pay dividends as often as every quarter.
+Some companies, such as Aberdeen Asian Income, Alliance Trust, Bankers, BioPharma Credit pay dividends as often as every quarter.
 Others only pay once or twice a year.
+Some examples of companies that pay bi-annual dividends include 3i Infrastructure, BB Healthcare, and Hansa Trust.
 Generally speaking, you can get a good idea of what type of dividend payments you can expect from a company by looking up their historical dividend payments.

-There are also certain companies that have come to be known colloquially as “Dividend Champions”.
+There are also certain companies that have come to be known colloquially as “Dividend Champions” or “Dividend Aristocrats”.
 These are companies that have a history of increasing their dividends each year for the past 25 years or more.

 What Are Non Dividend Paying Stocks

-In turn, these investments that the company makes will increase the company’s free cash flow (FCF).
+The investments that these companies make will increase free cash flow (FCF).
 This is what stock prices are based on.
 As FCF increases, an individual should find that their share prices on the stocks they own will also increase.
 This happens because the expectation of a future dividend payment grows with the stock as the FCF increases.
 That dividend should also be far larger in the future.
 As such, people are willing to pay more for the potential of that opportunity.

-So, now we know how each type of stock works.
 What is the difference between the two?
 Dividend companies tend to put less of their retained earnings back into operations investment.
 They give out more of their retained earnings to shareholders.
-Retained earnings is the money that the company keeps after all expenses and taxes have been paid.

-A typical dividend payout ratio for this sort of company could be something like 40%.
+A typical dividend payout ratio for this sort of company could be around 40%.
 This would mean that they would pay out 40% of the retained earnings to shareholders in dividends.
 They would reinvest the other 60% of back into company operations.
 They need that to generate more sales.

 In this manner, a shareholder receives the majority of the value in owning a stock with a dividend-paying company from the dividends that he or she receives.

 As a result, an individual who owns non dividend paying stocks may find that their “capital” increases very quickly as share prices also increase.
-Capital means the money they invested into purchasing shares of the company.
-We call this capital appreciation.
+This is known as capital appreciation.
 Furthermore, it is possible that the capital appreciation from non dividend paying stocks is worth more than the dividends from companies that pay dividends annually.

 So, Which One is Best for You?

 Alternatively, companies that don’t pay dividends can be great purchases for individuals with a long time horizon for investing.
-Companies that do not pay dividends have been proven to beat dividend-payers over the long haul.
+Companies that do not pay dividends may prove to beat dividend-payers over the long haul, and Google is a good example in this respect.
 That makes them great investments for younger individuals.
-Some examples include Google and Berkshire Hathaway.

 Clearly, there are benefits to owning both dividend stocks and non dividend stocks.
 A good portfolio will likely have a mixture of both.
 Dividend stocks provide that stable income that we know will come in.
 That is regardless of market swings or black swan events.
-Non dividend payers provide that huge capital appreciation that we all want.
+On the other hand, non dividend payers provide that huge capital appreciation that we all want.